cianogaora/CS7NS1-Group16/README.md

 sh run_pi.sh
 ```

-This will start two contentrouter, one controller node and 5 devices on 3 Raspberry Pis in silent mode.
+This will start two contentrouter instances, one controller node and 5 devices on 3 Raspberry Pis in silent mode.
-The processes can be stopped with the following command (after changing the username to you username and the ip addresses to the ip addresses of the Raspberry Pis you want to run the system on an exmaple is given in `api/kill_pi_example.sh`):
+The processes can be stopped with the following command (after changing the username to you username and the ip addresses to the ip addresses of the Raspberry Pis you want to run the system on an example is given in `api/kill_pi_example.sh`):
 ```bash
 sh kill_pi.sh
 ```
 When restarting the system with the run command agian it will restore every value saved.
-This means that the system will continue to run as if it was never stopped – since the uvicorn restarts when econuterering an error our system is able to recover from errors.
+This means that the system will continue to run as if it was never stopped – since the uvicorn restarts when encouterering an error our system is able to recover from errors.